dprojects/Woodworking/Docs/README.md

 	**New significant changes since the last release 1.0 stable:**

+    * add set buttons for countersink drilling for shelves with unknown position (magicDriller)
     * add new cutTenonDowelsP tool, parametric version of cutTenonDowels tool
     * add new parametric tenon dowel version and add cut attribute
     * rename cutTenons into cutTenonDowels to keep correct meaning